-The social studies program in the third and fourth grades at FSA introduces students to the disciplines of archaeology, geography, history, sociology, government, and economics.
 We devote approximately 90 minutes per week to the "formal" social studies curriculum, although there are many ways that we integrate our studies into other curricular disciplines, including math, language arts, art, and music.
-As we seek to fulfill our mission statement, we provide challenge in the social studies curriculum through hands-on, project based learning, as well as through the teaching of basic researching skills.

-We integrate the Quaker values of truth, simplicity, community, equality and peace in our studies of history as we attempt to empower students to develop critical thinking skills so they will be prepared to go out into the world with conscience, conviction and compassion.
+As we seek to fulfill our mission statement, we provide challenges in the social studies curriculum through hands-on, project based learning, as well as through the teaching of basic researching skills.
+We integrate the Quaker values of truth, simplicity, community, equality and peace in our studies of children's' rights as we attempt to empower students to develop critical thinking skills so they will be prepared to go out into the world with conscience, conviction and compassion.
 Students learn to work, both independently and in small groups, to research, prepare and present projects to their peers.
 Students learn to gather information through reading, listening, observing and studying maps and other symbolic sources of information.
 Students will also learn to expand upon their studies by developing questions about what they are learning.
 Creativity is encouraged as students present new learning throughout the year.